LightUp

 Resonance

-668 installs.
-252 weekly active.
-37.7% retention.
 Project of the day on Peerlist.
 Listed among the top 9 AI data annotation tools on SaaSHub and in AI directories like AITrendyTools.
-Recognized as a top‑10 builder on a global platform of over 170,000 builders.
+Recognized as a top‑10 builder among 170,000 on a global platform.

-But the numbers matter less than the pattern: students using it to stay with dense pages, a teacher introducing LightUp to an entire class, a CEO cold-emailing just to say thank you.
+Students using it to stay with dense pages, a teacher introducing LightUp to an entire class, a a CEO cold‑emailing, taking time out of his day just to say thank you.
 Those are the kinds of responses you can't really put a price on.